-Some on the right see themselves as Red-pillers who have taken on the burden of enlightenment, having so-called epiphanies about why the races should not mix.
+Some on the right see themselves as Red-pillers, who have taken on the burden of enlightenment and having so-called epiphanies about why the races should not mix.

 Don't feel too bad if if it's ever suggested that you've taken a blue pill.
 It's as hack a sentiment as "wake up sheeple" and red pillers are inextricably linked with impotent misogyny.